 Tyramine stimulates norepinephrine release from the sympathetic nerve terminals (Sulzer et al. 2005).
-In control rats, administration of tyramine significantly increased the contraction force (CF) of papillary muscles from both ventricles independent on age.
-The maximal increase in CF of the right ventricular papillary muscles in comparison with tyramine-free solution was observed at tyramine concentration of 10^{-4} mol/l in 40-day-old rats ($162 \pm 8.4\%$) and at tyramine concentration of 10^{-5} mol/l in 20- and 60-day-old rats ($140 \pm 11.6\%$ and $151 \pm 8.1\%$, respectively, Fig. 2A).
-In the left ventricular papillary muscle, the maximum positive inotropic effect of tyramine was found at concentration of 10^{-5} mol/l in all age categories, i.e. compared to tyramine-free solution $142 \pm 5.8\%$, $160 \pm 4.3\%$ and $153 \pm 4.5\%$ in 20-, 40- and 60-day-old rats, respectively (Fig. 2B).
-The values of CF of the right and left ventricular papillary muscles after application of ß-adrenergic blocker propranolol (10^{-4} mol/l) on top of tyramine (10^{-4} mol/l) were not significantly different from values in tyramine-free solution in any age group (Fig. 2A, 2B).
+In control rats, administration of tyramine significantly increased the contraction force (CF) of papillary muscles from both ventricles independent of age.
+The maximal increase in CF of the right ventricular papillary muscles in comparison with tyramine-free solution was observed at tyramine concentration of 10-4 mol/l in 40-day-old rats (162 \pm 8.4 %) and at tyramine concentration of 10-5 mol/l in 20- and 60-day-old rats (140±11.6 % and 151±8.1 %, respectively, Fig. 2A).
+In the left ventricular papillary muscle, the maximum positive inotropic effect of tyramine was found at concentration of 10-5 mol/l in all age categories, i.e. compared to tyramine-free solution 142±5.8 %, 160±4.3 % and 153±4.5 % in 20-, 40- and 60-day-old rats, respectively (Fig. 2B).
+The values of CF of the right and left ventricular papillary muscles after application of β -adrenergic blocker propranolol (10-4 mol/l) on top of tyramine (10-4 mol/l) were not significantly different from values in tyramine-free solution in any age group (Fig. 2A, 2B).
 In contrast, both right and left ventricle papillary muscles of sympathectomized rats were insensitive to both tyramine and propranolol in all age groups (Fig. 2C, 2D).